maykar/compact-custom-header/readme.md

   type: module
 ```

-Add the following into all your views under "cards:" (See important notes below for views with `panel: true`).
+Add the following into every view under "cards:" (See important notes below for views with `panel: true`).

 ```
 - type: custom:compact-custom-header